 IFD217 – How to Study the Bible

-Do you know it is important to study God’s Word and you want to read your Bible faithfully, but sometimes you just don’t know how or where to begin?
-Do you sometimes wish you knew how to go about understanding what you are reading in more detail?
-Do you feel intimidated at times because you find it difficult to understand the meaning of the biblical text?
+If you know it’s important to study God’s Word, and you want to read your Bible faithfully, but sometimes you just don’t know how or where to begin…

-This course will help you understand the differences between the many versions of the Bible and how to select one best-suited for your goals and purposes, and will also introduce you to some tools you can use in your studies.
-It is our prayer that this course helps you begin to allow the Holy Spirit to lead you in a wonderful never-ending journey of immersing yourself in God’s Word and growing spiritually as you learn more about God’s redemptive plan for humanity through the person of His Son, Jesus Christ.
+In addition, this course will help you understand the differences between the many versions of the Bible and how to select one best-suited for your goals and purposes, and will also introduce you to some tools you can use in your studies.
+This course will help you begin to allow the Holy Spirit to lead you in a wonderful never-ending journey of immersing yourself in God’s Word and growing spiritually as you learn more about God’s redemptive plan for humanity through the person of His Son, Jesus Christ.

 Notify Me of New Dates